arte-della-degustazione-hero-min

 • Serving temperature

-To guarantee that a bottle of sparkling wine is tasted at its best it is now a tradition to serve it in the ever-present ice bucket.
+To guarantee the best tasting conditions of a bottle of sparkling wine it is advisable to serve it in the unmissable ice bucket.

-An inadequate temperature causes an accentuated development of mousse in the glass and, consequently, the loss of the organoleptic balance of the wine.
+An inadequate temperature can cause an eccessive development of froth in the glass and, consequently, the loss of the organoleptic balance of the wine.

 The best temperature to enhance the qualities of a sparkling wine is between 6° and 10°C.